 The owners of the antique shop that is above Wright’s Court have seen the shadow of an older lady pass by their window.
 They have also had occasions when they have heard the shop door open and bell ring, then when they go to serve the customer they find that no one is there.
 Could it be the lady who died of diphtheria all those years ago?

 The pub we now know as Lollard’s Pit (previously called the King’s Arms) was built between 1620 and 1670.
-It was the site where heretics (like Lollards) and other offenders during the 15th and 16th Centuries.
+It was the site where heretics (like Lollards) and other offenders were punished during the 15th and 16th Centuries.

 The prisoners had to walk the streets lined with people then cross the Bishopgate Bridge.
 They were held in what is now the pub’s cellar before they were burnt at the stake.
 The bodies were put into the pit, which is located in the garden.